- Application deadline: January 15th, for all of our programs, for September admission.

-- Submit your portfolio on the application system as a PDF document in Department Check 4, or as a shared Google Drive folder that specifies program and specialization to: firstname.lastname@example.org
+- MDes and MFA applicants submit your portfolio on the application system as a PDF document (5MB maximum file size) in Department Check 4.

 - MFA applicants should place image information (title,height,width,depth) within the document under each image.

 - MFA applicants who would prefer to submit their images via Google Drive, please title your shared file with your name and specialization (Printmaking, Drawing/Intermedia, Sculpture, Printmaking) and share your folder with:firstname.lastname@example.org

 - images should be a minimum of 1920 pixels on the long side